kubedb/cli/docs/guides/postgres/snapshot/instant_backup.md

  - `spec.gcs.bucket` points to the bucket name used to store the snapshot data.

 In this case, `kubedb.com/kind: Postgres` tells KubeDB operator that this Snapshot belongs to a Postgres object.
-Only Postgres controller will handle this Snapshot object.
+Only PostgreSQL controller will handle this Snapshot object.

 > Note: Snapshot and Secret objects must be in the same namespace as Postgres, `script-postgres`, in our case.